digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

 In order to do that, you can leverage the fact that ``Account`` implements the :ref:`Disclosure <type-daml-finance-interface-util-disclosure-disclosure-97052>` interface.
 This interface exposes the ``AddObservers`` and ``RemoveObservers`` choices, which can be used to disclose / undisclose Bob's account contract to Alice.

-Next steps
-**********
+Summary
+*******

 You now know how to setup basic accounts, holdings and instruments.
 You also learned how to perform a simple transfer.
+The key concepts to take away are:

+* Holdings represent the ownership of a financial instrument at a custodian
+* Instruments define the economic terms of a financial contract
+* Accounts ensure that only known parties can obtain ownership
+* Factories are used to create the respective contracts without having to depend on implementation packages
+* Transfers change ownership of a holding

-However, transfers typically happen within a larger financial transaction.
-The next tutorial will show you how to create such a transaction and how to settle all transfers therein atomically.
+sOwnership transfers typically happen within a larger financial transaction.
+The next tutorial will show you how to create such a transaction and how to settle it atomically.